levibostian/AndroidBlanky/README.md

 * Create an account for [Travis CI](https://travis-ci.com/) and add your project from GitHub to it to build.
 * [Here are instructions](http://danger.systems/guides/getting_started.html#creating-a-bot-account-for-danger-to-use) for adding a Danger bot to your repo.
 This depends on if your app is an open source or closed source project.
 * You will need to configure Travis to have push access to your GitHub project so that Travis can push git tag releases to your repo for you.
 To do this, [follow these directions](https://github.com/travis-ci/travis-ci/issues/8680#issuecomment-354455116) to generate SSH keys for Travis and upload it to GitHub and to Travis.
+* Create the branches in git and GitHub: `production`, `beta`, and `development`.
+Go into the GitHub settings and protect all of these branches.
+The CI server is setup so as you are developing, you make all of your pull requests into the `development` branch.
+When you are ready to make a new beta release of the app, make a pull request from the `development` branch to `beta`.
+Then, when you want to make a beta build go to production, make a pull request from `beta` into `production`.
+The CI server will take care of doing the deploying for you.

 ### Things to edit beyond setup